What is the current status of this program?

 - Increasing energy efficiency.

-Applications may include any technology that meet the above eligible activities, as long as those technologies are commercially available.
-Applicants must choose one of the four topic areas for their project’s application:
+Applications could include any technology that meet the above eligible activities, as long as those technologies are commercially available.
+Applicants needed to choose one of the four topic areas for their project’s application:

 - Open category